juhasev/sample-ninja-help/integrations-shareasale.md

 ### ShareASale and the registration survey

 Share A Sale is a Partner Marketing Platform that can be used to recruit panelists. **SampleNinja** automatically reports sll conversions back to **ShareASale** This feature can be used if you use the built-in **Registration Surveys**.
-The conversion reporting takes place when a registering user confirms their email address with **Sample Ninja**.
+The conversion reporting takes place when a registering user confirms their email address.

 Please enter your **ShareASale Merchant ID and Master Tag number** and toggle the feature on.